 His term runs through December 2021.

 Pete Marsh, Vice President

-Pete began his professional career as a landscape designer for a Buck & Sons Landscape Service, a Hilliard based landscaping company.
+Pete began his professional career as a landscape designer for Buck & Sons Landscape Service, a Hilliard-based landscaping company.
 After acquiring 13 years of experience, Pete founded Blue Oak Patio & Landscape in Hilliard in 2018.

-Prior to his appointment to City Council in early 2018, Pete was an original member of Hilliard’s Environmental Sustainability Commission (ESC).
-The ESC serves as an advisory body to City Council on sustainability matters, and for the last three years Pete served as ESC Chairman.
-Pete was also a member of the Board of Directors of Destination Hilliard for two years prior to his appointment, serving the last year as Treasurer of the organization.
+Before his appointment to City Council in early 2018, Pete was an original member of Hilliard’s Environmental Sustainability Commission (ESC).
+The ESC serves as an advisory body to City Council on sustainability matters, and for the last three years Pete served as ESC Chair.
+Pete was also a member of the Board of Directors of Destination Hilliard for two years before his appointment, serving the last year as treasurer of the organization.

 His term runs through December 2023.

 Tom Baker has 31 years of experience in the property and casualty insurance industry and has been a managing partner for Baker & Associates Insurance Agency, a local Hilliard business, for 19 years.

 Tom’s government affairs experience began when he served on Hilliard’s Charter Review Committee in 2008.
 He was elected to Hilliard City Council in February 2013 and has served ever since.

 Over the years, Tom has been incredibly involved in the Hilliard community.
 He has served as a member of the Hilliard Area Chamber of Commerce as both a chairman of the board and as a board director.
 Tom has also served on many volunteer boards, such as Hilliard Ohio Soccer Association, Hilliard Davidson Drama Club, Hilliard Lacrosse Club, Professional Insurance Agents of Ohio, and MarketSource Agency Network, LLC.